 Watercress: Watercress don’t last very long, so, if possible, get them the day before or, even better, on the day, so the leaves are nice and fresh.
-Wilted watercress is hard to revive, and it won’t be so good for this salad or for or Apple, Pear, Almond and Watercress Salad.
+Wilted watercress is hard to revive, and it won’t be so good for this salad or for or Watercress Salad with Apple and Pear.

 Puffed quinoa: They last a long time, so don’t feel like they go to waste if you had to buy a packet and only need a tbsp.
 They are fantastic for adding to all sorts of salads as they don’t have an obtrusive flavour, and they give off these lovely delicate pops of crunch when you eat them.

 No purple cauliflower: If purple cauliflower is not in season, a typical head of cauliflower will, of course, be ok to use in this recipe.
 Should orange cauliflower also be in season, feel free to use that instead.